MrNoIce/site-plus-blog/content/pages/resume/index.md

 - Operational and administrative duties necessary to complete each admission
 </p> -->

-**Real Estate Investing and Remodeling | March 2019 - Current:**
+**Real Estate Investing and Remodeling** | *March 2019 : Current*
 <p>
-- Conducted market research and financial analysis to identify profitable properties
+- Conducted market research and financial analysis to identify profitable properties <br />
-- <br />
 - Managed all aspects of the renovation process, including budgeting, & subcontractor coordination <br />
 - Installed modern and stylish fixtures, increasing the appeal and resale value of the properties <br />
 - Completed high quality projects on time and within budget